 Laundry can be super overwhelming.
-With six kids, it feels like we are drowning in the clothes… BUT these tips help.
+With six kids, it feels like we are drowning in the clothes… BUT these laundry hacks will help.

 Laundry does not need to be a dreaded task.
-Be more efficient and have more fun with these hacks.
+Be more efficient and have more fun with these hacks and DIY Laundry Recipes.

 Your clothes can’t get fully clean if your washer is gross and gunky.
 Keep the build-up at bay with these washer cleaning tips.